 1. North States 50" Wide Quick-Fit (Best Budget)

 Do you want a cheap gate with nothing fancy?
 This one will do the trick.
-It goes for about $22 on Amazon, making it one of the cheapest pressure-mounted gates that has a 4-star average rating on Amazon.
+It goes for less than $30, making it one of the cheapest pressure-mounted gates with high ratings.

 - It’s quite tall and wide.
 At 32 inches in height, most kids and pets will be no match for it.